90degs2infty/ise-docker/README.md

 The script builds the container described in [`context/Dockerfile`](context/Dockerfile) and tags it `xilinx-ise`.

 First, copy all four installer files into `$repo/context/xilinx-installer`.
+Note: you really have to copy the files.
+Symlinking them via `ln -s` does not suffice!

 Then issue: